SketchTheDocs/AB-See/SETUP.md

 This generates a new file under the `content/posts` directory.
 If your local server was running, the changes should show up instantly in the browser (hot reload).

-The _newsroom_ theme assumes `static/images` to be the root for loading images.
+This theme assumes `static/images` to be the root for loading images.
 Anything placed in this directory can be referenced by name in METADATA (e.g., `image: test.png`) or by relative URL in the BODY (e.g., `/images/test.png`) of content posts.

 To build/deploy, the current process is manual.
 Simply run the command below to get the `docs/` target directory updated.
 Then commit the changes to GitHub, which will auto-refresh the static GH Pages deployment endpoint.